Skip to main content

 Understanding Par

-Par is the number of strokes an accomplished golfer is expected to need to complete a hole, including two putts — most holes are par 3, 4, or 5, based primarily on the hole's length.
+Par is the number of strokes an accomplished golfer is expected to need to complete a hole, including two putts.
+This means most holes are par 3, 4, or 5, based primarily on the hole's length.

-Par represents a standard, not a target reserved for professionals — it is the expected score for a hole assuming two putts once the ball reaches the green, plus the number of additional shots a skilled player would need to get there.
-A par-3 hole is short enough to reach the green in one shot; a par-4 typically needs two shots to reach the green; a par-5 typically needs three.
+Par represents a standard, not a target reserved for pro players.
+It is the expected score for a hole assuming two putts once the ball reaches the green, plus the number of additional shots a skilled player would need to get there.
+A par-3 hole is short enough to reach the green in one shot.
+A par-4 typically needs two shots to reach the green.
+A par-5 typically needs three.
 The total par for a full 18-hole course is usually 70 to 72, made up of a mix of par 3s, 4s, and 5s.

 Par is set primarily by hole length, with some adjustment for difficulty (elevation change, hazards, green complexity), and is fixed for each hole and each course rather than changing based on who is playing.
-This is what makes it a useful universal reference: a par-4 is a par-4 whether a beginner or a tour professional is playing it, even though their actual scores on that hole will differ enormously.
+This is what makes it a useful universal reference.
+This means a par-4 is a par-4 whether a beginner or a tour pro is playing it, even though their actual scores on that hole will differ enormously.

-Understanding par is the foundation every other scoring term builds on — birdie, bogey, and the various "breaking X" milestones are all defined relative to par, not relative to some fixed number independent of the specific hole or course being played.
+Understanding par is the foundation every other scoring term builds on.
+This means birdie, bogey.
+The various "breaking X" milestones are all defined relative to par, not relative to some fixed number independent of the specific hole or course being played.

-A 380-yard hole is set as a par 4 — a strong player might reach the green in two shots and then two-putt for the "par" score of 4.
+A 380-yard hole is set as a par 4.
+This means a strong player might reach the green in two shots and then two-putt for the "par" score of 4.

 Why it matters

-Every other scoring concept in golf — birdie, bogey, handicap — is defined relative to par, so understanding it is the entry point to making sense of a scorecard at all.
+Every other scoring concept in golf.
+This means birdie, bogey, handicap.
+This means is defined relative to par.
+As a result, understanding it is the entry point to making sense of a scorecard at all.

 Frequently asked questions